sigifredolaengle/ProcessMiningClass/README.md

 # ProcessMiningClass
 Implementation of examples from D.R.
-Ferreira, A Primer on Process Mining: Practical Skills with Python and Graphviz, Springer, 2017
+Ferreira, *A Primer on Process Mining: Practical Skills with Python and Graphviz*, Springer, 2017

 ## Jupyter lab installation
 We are going to install Jupyter lab under Python 3.6 locally.